 I define minimalism as my lifestyle and as my condition.
 Minimalism makes my life beautiful but at the same time uncomfortable.
 The best way to describe this is to introduce you to my wardrobe!

 To simplify my life, I buy the same brand and style shoes – the black classic 3 eyelid dr. Martens that are often mixed up with men shoes.
 They look great for any occasion!
-My current Martens are suffering from a serious hole, but I can’t find where to buy this brand in Morocco.
-So, I just close my eyes and imagine that this hole doesn’t exist (lol, hope nobody will translate this into Lithuanian for parents!).
-And it is kinda punk, as long there is no rain in Marrakech.
+My current Martens is suffering from a serious hole, but I can’t find where to buy this brand in Morocco.
 For the summer shoes, last month I found a pair of Birkenstock!
 Always loved them and discovered again.
 Bye, bye, cheap flip-flops!

 I can’t stand having too many cosmetic bottles in my bathroom.
 It has to be exactly the amount I need for the daily routine.
 I remember, my previous roommate liked buying shampoo even if her old one didn’t finish.
 She used to line them up in the shower causing me a big minimalistic headache!
 So, of course, I slowly started to eliminate some bottles.

 What cosmetic products do I prefer?
 Living in Morocco, I use natural beauty products as the rose water, ghassoul, (Moroccan clay for hair and body), Argan oil.
 With ghassoul, you can wash your hair, make body/face masks.
 Argan oil is perfect for hair, skin, nails.
 My Casablanca based friend Laura is writing an amazing blog about the minimalist healthy lifestyle and natural beauty tips 1beautiful-mind.blogspot.com.
 I got so much inspiration from Laura, especially, how to use Moroccan beauty products.